 How keeping a journal could improve your MS

-Journaling is very hot at the moment.
-If you’ve ever looked into it before you may have come across impressively formatted bullet journals and elaborate writing prompts.
+Journaling is a popular topic at the moment.
+If you’ve ever looked into it before you may have come across impressively formatted bullet journals.

-It’s really come back into the picture with the continued rise of the self care and wellbeing movements over the past few years.
+Its rise in popularity has come with the continued growth of the self care and wellbeing movements over the past few years.

 Scientific research has proven that it helps with stress reduction and all round wellbeing.
 There are different types of journaling for different purposes.
 For this purpose we’re talking specifically about journaling to help manage MS.